 Insight | December 1, 2021

-Centers for Medicare & Medicaid Services (CMS) Rule Injunction
+Centers for Medicare and Medicaid Services (CMS) Rule Injunction

 Pursuant to a ruling yesterday in the United States District Court for the Western District of Louisiana, a nationwide injunction has been entered prohibiting enforcement of the November 5, 2021 CMS Interim Final Rule (IFR) applicable to Medicare and Medicaid health care providers.
 The CMS IFR mandates that health care providers require their staff to be vaccinated against COVID-19, and also imposes significant penalties, including the potential termination of the health care provider’s Medicare/Medicaid Provider Agreement, in the event a health care provider violates the IFR – but for now its enforcement is on hold pursuant to the injunction issued on Tuesday, November 30, 2021.